Caswell County License Hearing Guide

 How to Prepare

-- Consider Hiring a DUI Attorney: A DUI attorney experienced in Caswell County can be invaluable.
-They understand the ALR process, can gather evidence, cross-examine witnesses, and present a compelling case on your behalf.
+- Consider Hiring a DUI Attorney: A DUI attorney experienced in Caswell County can guide you through the ALR process, represent you at the hearing, and present the strongest possible defense.

 Possible Outcomes

-- Suspension Overturned: If the hearing officer finds that the NCDMV has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be restored (unless there are other reasons for suspension).
+- Suspension Overturned: If the hearing officer finds that the NCDMV did not have sufficient grounds for the suspension, your license will be reinstated immediately.

 Hardship/Restricted License in North Carolina